Steven is an ultra-luxury car salesman in Tampa, Florida representing Rolls-Royce, Bentley, Aston Martin and McLaren.

 Simply put, leasing is a long-term rental.
-With few exceptions you can only lease a brand new, model-year vehicle.
-No used, no certified, no leftover new cars from last year's inventory.
-(The exceptions are some exotic brands with which some lenders will finance a lease but it’s more expensive and you have to buy the car at the end in most cases.)
+With few exceptions, you can only lease a brand new, model-year vehicle—no used, certified, or leftover new cars from last year's inventory.
+(The exceptions are some exotic brands with which some lenders will finance a lease, but it’s more expensive than leasing a new car, and you have to buy the car at the end in most cases.)

 The person who leases is generally looking for one or more of the following benefits:

 - They get a brand-new vehicle with the newest style and technology.

 - The vehicle is protected by a factory warranty.

 - Leasing eliminates some negative equity.